#command-line-tool #key #simpler #macos #dock #cutler #declarative-config #macos-cli #macos-utilities

 defaults write NSGlobalDomain com.apple.mouse.linear -bool true

-Note that if you run cutler apply for the first time without a configuration file, it will generate a sample config for you.
-You can also take a look at examples/cutler.toml for a full example.
+If you run cutler apply for the first time without an existing configuration file, it will generate a sample config for you.
+You can also check out the complete example in examples/cutler.toml.

 cutler apply